 When you utilize Southwest’s customer of size policy, you are also granted preboarding.
 While this may feel awkward to use, I definitely suggest utilizing it.
 It gives you the best choice of seats (more seating tips below) and gives you time to get settled.
 It also gives you a chance to discreetly ask for an airline seatbelt extender as you enter the plane.

-Your actual boarding pass will not say “preboarding” on it, but the second “seat reserved” pass lets the agent know you are allowed to preboard.
+Your actual boarding pass will not say “preboarding” on it, but have a code that allows preboarding.
+The “seat reserved” pass lets the agent, as well as the attendants, know you are preboarding using the customer of size policy.

 Southwest Seating Tips for Customers of Size

 In my dozens of flights using Southwest’s Customer of Size Policy (seriously, I always make A-List based on flights alone – no credit card points) I have learned a few seating tips that make a huge different.

 Here is a little tip I picked up from a plus-size traveler.
 When choosing your seat as a customer of size, remember that southwest seating is an open seating policy.

 There are no assigned seats.
 If you have broad shoulders, look for a window seat where the window lines up with the back of the seat.
 This creates a little extra shoulder space.